gloria-rizzato/MONAI-segmentation/README.md

 ## Data

 To segment PSD and to calculate its volume, please make a main directory (called for example *PSD_inference*).
-In this main directory insert the script inference_final.sh (mettere ref alla cartella su github) and create 2 sub-directories called *subjects* and *scripts*, respectively.
-In the *scripts* directory make sure to insert all the required scripts (see folder e mettere link alla folder su github).
+In this main directory insert the script [inference_final.sh](https://github.com/gloria-rizzato/MONAI-segmentation/blob/main/inference_final.sh) and create 2 sub-directories called *scripts* and *subjects*, respectively.
+In the *scripts* directory make sure to insert all the required scripts (see folder [scripts](https://github.com/gloria-rizzato/MONAI-segmentation/tree/main/src/scripts)).
 In the *subjects*  create new sub-directories (for example, you can call the sub-directories with the ID of the subjects) and insert the following files:

 - Raw 3D-FLAIR sequence (named *raw_FLAIR*) in .nii.gz format
 - AC, PC masks (named *AC* and *PC*, respectively) in .nii.gz format